 Healthcare professionals play a crucial role in the healthcare industry.
 For them to be able to help their patients and provide them with the necessary treatments and care, the HCPs themselves need to also have access to relevant resources and get the support they need.

 But pharma companies are facing several challenges when it comes to HCP engagement, such as:

-2. Competition for attention: HCPs have limited time and are often bombarded with information from multiple companies, making it difficult to stand out.
+HCPs have limited time and are often bombarded with information from multiple companies, making it difficult to stand out.
 To really capture the attention of the relevant HCPs, your content needs to be targeted, easy to find and relevant to their interests.